LLMs Encode Their Failures: Predicting Success from Pre-Generation Activations: Conclusion and Limitations

-We show that simple linear probes trained on model activations can estimate model-relative difficulty and support effective routing decisions.
-Across tasks, we find that human and model notions of difficulty diverge, with model-derived difficulty providing a more reliable predictor of performance.
-Probes generalize across decoding strategies and reasoning modes, but their reliability degrades as test-time compute increases.
-When probe estimates are reliable, probe-guided routing achieves substantial cost savings, matching the strongest single-model baselines at 17–70\% lower cost on MATH, and approaching oracle-level performance in several settings.
+We show that a model's likelihood of success is already present before generation begins, and that they can be extracted with simple linear probes.
+These signals reflect a notion of difficulty that differs from human judgments but more reliably predicts model performance.
+While they generalize across decoding strategies, they become harder to access as test-time compute increases.
+When accessible, they enable routing strategies that approach oracle performance.

-\textbf{Limitations.} We focus on linear probes applied at a single post-instruction position, following prior work.
-While effective for base and lightly instruction-tuned models, this design has clear limitations.
-Probe performance degrades under extended reasoning, and we do not explore alternative probing positions or non-linear probes.
-We also do not study cross-domain or cross-dataset probe transfer (e.g., MATH to GSM8K or math to code), leaving open questions about generalization.
-Finally, our routing policies are intentionally simple—fixed-$k$ majority voting with threshold-based or utility-based rules—rather than learned or adaptive routing strategies.
+\textbf{Limitations.} We focus on linear probes at a single post-instruction position.
+While effective for base and lightly instruction-tuned models, probe performance degrades under extended reasoning, and we do not probe during generation or do cross-domain transfer (e.g., math to code).
+Our probes are sensitive to token position, and our routing policies use fixed-$k$ majority voting rather than learned or adaptive selection of $k$.

-\textbf{Future work.} Several directions follow naturally.
-First, exploring non-linear probes may reveal whether difficulty information is lost under extended reasoning or merely becomes less linearly accessible.
-Second, probing at multiple or intermediate generation positions could recover signals that are absent pre-generation.
-Third, understanding cross-domain and cross-dataset probe transfer would enable more practical, reusable probes.
-Finally, more adaptive routing—such as dynamically adjusting $k$ based on estimated difficulty or combining probe signals with input features—may further close the gap to oracle performance.
-That said, our results suggest a clear bottleneck: improvements in routing will ultimately depend on improving the reliability of the underlying difficulty estimates.